 - 1. Stockpile Permit: Import and Grading necessary to temporarily place a Stockpile of earth materials for future Grading activity. - 2.
 Removal and Re-compaction Grading Permit: Grading necessary only to prepare a site and access for the placement of a structure that meets both of the following: - a.
-More than 50 cubic yards to be removed and replaced in accordance with the recommendations of a Geotechnical Report, and - b.
-An increase in elevation beneath the structure of 1-foot or less from the existing grade.
+More than 50 cubic yards to be removed and replaced in accordance with the recommendations of a Geotechnical Report, and

-- 3. Agricultural or Oilfield: Grading necessary for agricultural operations or for oil field operations, involving maintenance, exploration, development or production of oil. - 4.
-Regular Grading: Grading involving 500 cubic yards or less of cut or fill - 5.
+- b.
+An increase in elevation beneath the structure of 1-foot or less from the existing grade. - 3.
+Agricultural or Oilfield: Grading necessary for agricultural operations or for oil field operations, involving maintenance, exploration, development or production of oil. - 4.
+Regular Grading: Grading involving 500 cubic yards or less of cut or fill.
+The reported earthwork quantities should not include the volumes generated by removal and recompaction grading. - 5.
 Engineered Grading: Grading in excess of 500 cubic yards of cut or fill.
+The reported earthwork quantities should not include the volumes generated by removal and recompaction grading.